 Performance Testing Against Back End Services

 Good performance is very closely related to good user experience.
-User wants to see constant progress with the game, do the smooth game-playing, graphics performance needs to be up to snuff and work across all different mobile devices (phones, tablets etc.) the very same.
-In addition, it is important to understand how well back-end(s) can handle massive number of users and significant load.
+Users want to see constant progress with the game, do the smooth game-playing, graphics performance needs to be up to snuff and work across all different mobile devices (phones, tablets etc.) the very same.
+In addition, it is important to understand how well back-end(s) can handle a massive number of users and significant load.

 Conclusion – Why You Must Test Game On Real Devices

 It’s important to highlight that with mobile games, the graphics performance capability is the most important thing in order to form either good or bad user experience of that game.
 Naturally, not all devices are capable to run smoothly that high-end game, but even with smaller changes and optimization you can

 really make a difference and get your game running properly on a wide range of different hardware.
 The more devices you get supported, the better chance you have getting your game played by hundreds of millions of gamers.

 Building a successful mobile game starts with understanding how intuitive and great game-play can be enabled for gamers.
 Making it sure that users understand that they are fully capable to use all great features (and graphical stuff) you’ve built in your mobile game, makes a difference.
 The usability, user interfaces, graphics assets, OpenGL ES content and implementation are actually those that form the playing experience.
 And eventually, when game-play is great and gamers stick with it, you’ll see that as an increased potential to monetize that enthusiasm.